mrimal/kirket/README.md

 ## Installing the requirements directly

-The requirements can directly be installing using
+The requirements can directly be installed using
 ```
 pip install -r requirements.txt #Python2
 pip3 install -r requirements.txt #Python3